Adding and changing website colors

 You will often still need to style the colors in the CSS file, for example:

-• You want the default h1 text color to be #222222, but you want the h1 on the homepage to be blue (You would set the text color on the general layout here as #222222 and then use CSS to style the homepage h1 tags)
+• You would set the text color on the general layout here as #222222 and then use CSS to style the homepage h1 tags

 • You want more special effects on the menu such as hover effects, underlines etc. than are available.
-You can se as many colors as you can using the general layout, and then apply the rest with CSS
+You can see as many colors as you can using the general layout, and then apply the rest with CSS

 You should try and use as many of the global CSS colors as possible, and then apply any extra CSS needed on top.